No. 13 Duke visits Miles and No. 2 Notre Dame

 BOTTOM LINE: No. 2 Notre Dame takes on No. 13 Duke after Olivia Miles scored 28 points in Notre Dame’s 88-57 win over the Pittsburgh Panthers.

-The Fighting Irish have gone 12-0 in home games.
-Notre Dame is the best team in the ACC with 19.7 fast break points.
+The Fighting Irish are 12-0 in home games.
+Notre Dame is 21-1 in games decided by at least 10 points.

-The Blue Devils are 11-2 against ACC opponents.
-Duke ranks sixth in the ACC shooting 35.7% from 3-point range.
+The Blue Devils have gone 11-2 against ACC opponents.
+Duke is third in the ACC with 17.6 assists per game led by Taina Mair averaging 4.0.

-The Fighting Irish and Blue Devils match up Monday for the first time in ACC play this season.
+The Fighting Irish and Blue Devils square off Monday for the first time in conference play this season.

-TOP PERFORMERS: Liatu King is averaging 12 points, 10.6 rebounds and 2.2 steals for the Fighting Irish.
-Hannah Hidalgo is averaging 19.2 points over the last 10 games.
+TOP PERFORMERS: Hannah Hidalgo is averaging 25.2 points, 5.4 rebounds, four assists and four steals for the Fighting Irish.
+Miles is averaging 17.2 points over the last 10 games.

-Toby Fournier is averaging 13.5 points and 5.3 rebounds for the Blue Devils.
-Ashlon Jackson is averaging 2.8 made 3-pointers over the last 10 games.
+Mair is averaging 7.1 points, four assists and 1.6 steals for the Blue Devils.
+Toby Fournier is averaging 14.4 points over the last 10 games.

 LAST 10 GAMES: Fighting Irish: 10-0, averaging 86.6 points, 37.9 rebounds, 18.1 assists, 10.7 steals and 4.9 blocks per game while shooting 51.9% from the field.
 Their opponents have averaged 60.3 points per game.